 Podcast: Women @ RopesTalk: Conversation with The Women’s Forum Co-Chairs

 Welcome to our new podcast series, Women @ RopesTalk, featuring conversations with extraordinary women who are making an impact at work and in their communities.
-In this inaugural episode, partner Megan Baca interviews the Co-Chairs of Ropes & Gray’s Women’s Forum: Lisa Bebchick, Amanda Morrison and Kaede Toh.
+In this inaugural episode, partner Megan Baca interviews the Co-Chairs of Ropes & Gray’s Women’s Forum: Lisa Bebchick and Amanda Morrison.
 The Co-Chairs discuss firmwide initiatives aimed at recruiting, retaining, and advancing women in law, which initiatives are particularly important as gender equity continues to be a challenge for the legal industry and beyond.
 Listen to their take on the critical role of The Women’s Forum, the value of mentorship (and how to cultivate the best mentor relationships), and the advantages of greater gender diversity in law and business.
 In future episodes, tune in to hear Ropes & Gray partners interviewing prominent women leaders within and outside of the firm about their work, career highlights, and wisdom acquired along the way.

 Megan Baca: Welcome, and thank you for joining us for Women @ RopesTalk, a podcast brought to you by the Women's Forum at Ropes & Gray.
 In this podcast, we spotlight extraordinary women who have had successful careers and interesting lives, and are also making a positive impact in their workplaces and in their communities.
 We feature women attorneys at Ropes & Gray in conversation with prominent women clients, industry leaders, entrepreneurs and others, about their careers and what's led to their successes, the challenges they’ve faced, and the hard-earned wisdom they've acquired.

 My name is Megan Baca.
 I'm a partner at Ropes & Gray, based in the firm's Silicon Valley office, with a practice focusing on intellectual property and technology transactions.
 This inaugural episode will break format a little bit from our next episodes.
-This time, I’ll be joined by three of my wonderful colleagues at the firm—Amanda Morrison, Kaede Toh and Lisa Bebchick—who serve as our three Co-Chairs of the Ropes & Gray Women’s Forum.
+This time, I’ll be joined by my wonderful colleagues at the firm—Amanda Morrison and Lisa Bebchick—who serve as our Co-Chairs of the Ropes & Gray Women’s Forum.
 The Women’s Forum has played a vital role in fulfilling Ropes & Gray’s commitment to diversity and inclusion—and has really made an important impact on the careers of all of us speaking on this podcast today.
 I am so pleased to welcome this distinguished group of partners to our first episode:

 - Amanda Morrison joins us from the Boston office of Ropes & Gray.
 She co-heads our private equity industry group, and among many other accolades, recently Corporate Counsel’s Women, Influence & Power in Law Awards recognized Amanda for her work in advancing and empowering women in law.